Festivals & Events

 A dance with umbrellas

-The Shanshan Festival's Bon odori (Obon dances) are known as kasa-odori (umbrella dances) and te-odori (hand dances).
+The Shanshan Festival's dances (Obon dances) are known as kasa-odori (umbrella dances) or Suzukko-odori.

-The name “shan shan” is based on the onomatopoeia for the sound of a bell ringing.
-The large decorative paper umbrellas are adorned with small bells are shaken during the dancing.
+The name “shan shan” means the sound of boiling water, or ringing bells.
+The large decorative paper umbrellas adorned with small bells are shaken during the dancing.

 According to a legend from the town of Kokufu, a town near Tottori City , an old man danced with an umbrella during a long drought until the day he died, and the drought ended.